PASDK/PASDK-iOS/PASDK Integration Guide.md

 ```

 ###  <a name="Splash">Adding the Splash Ad API in iOS</a>
 * You need to add your own launch screen first.
-Then preload and show Splash AD.
+Then preload and show Splash AD immediately after opening the app.
 ```
 /**
 Preload Splash Ad